steedos/steedos-docs/docs/packages.md

 ### Community and Marketplace Support
 Due to the open nature of Steedos, many developers and partners develop and share their plugins.
 You can benefit from a rich plugin ecosystem, quickly finding solutions that fit your current needs.

+## How to Install Steedos Packages?

+Installing Steedos packages is typically a quick and straightforward process.
+The steps are as follows:

+- Navigate to the Steedos admin interface.
+- Click "Install" and follow the on-screen instructions to complete the process.

+Once installed, the plugin immediately becomes a part of your Steedos platform, and you can start configuring and using the new functionalities based on the plugin's guidance.

+## Developing Your Own Steedos Packages

+For developers looking to create custom features, Steedos provides the necessary development kit and documentation.
+You can follow the guidelines in the documentation to create, test, and publish your packages, bringing value to your business or the Steedos community.